jacobhumston/Pterodactyl-Server-Manager/README.md

 *A more in-depth explanation of invites can be found [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).*

-# Your all set!
+# You're all set!

-If you run into any issues, create an issue here: https://github.com/jacobhumston/Pterodactyl-Server-Manager/issues
+If you run into any issues or have any questions, create an issue here: https://github.com/jacobhumston/Pterodactyl-Server-Manager/issues

 If you did not know already, type `/` in chat to view a list of commands.